FortAwesome/react-native-fontawesome/README.md

 ## Usage

-You can use Font Awesome icons in your React components as simply as this:
+You can use Font Awesome icons in your React Native components as simply as this:

 ```javascript
 <FontAwesomeIcon icon="coffee" />